microsoft/ebpf-for-windows/docs/debugging.md

 ```

 We see there are 3 instructions, numbered 0 through 2.
 In eBPF programs,
-"r0" through "r10" are registers, where r10 is the stack pointer and
+"r0" through "r10" are registers, where r0 is used for return values,
+r1 through r5 are used to pass arguments to functions, and
+r10 is the stack pointer.
+This program, however, only uses
-r0 is used for return values.
-The hook context (ctx) structure
+r0 and r1, where r0 is for the return value and r1 holds
+the hook context (ctx) structure pointer it is
-pointer would be in r6, and at the start of the function is also in r1 since it is
 passed to the program as its first argument.
-This program, however, only uses
-r1 as its input, and r0 for the return value.

 **Step 4)** To understand what went wrong, we can ask netsh for the verbose output by using "level=verbose":